Neill-Erasmus/tic-tac-toe/README.md

 ## Introduction

 Tic-Tac-Toe, also known as Noughts and Crosses, is a widely recognized game that has stood the test of time.
 This simple yet engaging contest involves two players taking turns marking spaces in a 3x3 grid, aiming to be the first to achieve a winning combination.
-With an intuitive console-based interface, this Python application offers a platform for friends, family, or even solo players to enjoy the timeless charm of Tic-Tac-Toe.

 Whether you're a seasoned player or new to the game, the Tic-Tac-Toe Game application provides a delightful and interactive way to experience this classic pastime.
 With features like automatic board resets after a draw and input validation to ensure fair play, the game ensures a smooth and enjoyable experience for players of all ages.

-Ready to embark on a journey of strategy and skill?
-Follow the instructions below to dive into the world of Tic-Tac-Toe and see who emerges victorious in this battle of Xs and Os!

 ## How to Play